krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-06-07-italy-trip.md

     </div>
 </div>

 After the guided tour of the Colosseum and the Roman Forum, we started walking towards the various famous *Piazzas* in the city like Piazza Venetia.
 Here we got a chance to view the magnificent [Altare della Patria (Altar of the Fatherland)](https://www.google.com/maps/place/Altar+of+the+Fatherland/@41.8933561,12.4819043,16z/data=!4m16!1m8!3m7!1s0x132f61af5a97eb77:0xeb5107cdce01d746!2sHotel+Centro!5m1!1s2018-06-08!8m2!3d41.9009077!4d12.4949035!3m6!1s0x132f604d1b805de3:0x21154807a7b83fe1!5m1!1s2018-06-08!8m2!3d41.8945977!4d12.4831268), built in honor of Victor Emmanuel (the first king of united Italy).
-This structure was truly a magnificent site to witness, with the top of the monument with striking black marble.
+This structure was truly a magnificent sight to witness, with the top of the monument with striking black marble.
 The building was in striking white in comparison to the reddish tones present in all the other buildings and residential areas of Rome that allowed it to be viewed and recognized from viewpoints all across Rome.

 After Piazza Venetia, we started walking to the Pantheon whilst getting a chance to go through some super tiny streets of Rome.
 When thinking of Rome prior to coming to the city, this is the kind of narrow pathways I imagined.
 Another interesting point in the city is that cars are parked with 2 wheels on the sidewalk and 2 wheels on the main road to maximize road space.
-While India is known for it's poor road sense and traffic sense, I have truly never been as scared for my life as I have crossing the roads of Italy.
+While India is known for its poor road sense and traffic sense, I have truly never been as scared for my life as I have to cross the roads of Italy.

 <div class="personal">
     <div class="item">